![]() |

 As cute as it is, please don't do this.
 Some places have a policy of discounting "gag" votes such as this, which defeats the entire point of the census.

-The atoms that make up you and me were born in the hearts of suns many times greater than ours and in time our atoms will return once again to reside amongst the stars.
+The atoms that make up you and me were born in the hearts of suns many times greater than ours, and in time our atoms will once again reside amongst the stars.
 Life is but an idle dalliance of the cosmos, frail, and soon forgotten.
-We have been set adrift in an ocean whose tides we are only beginning to comprehend, and with that maturity has come the realization that we are, at least for now, alone.
+We have been set adrift in an ocean whose tides we are only beginning to comprehend and with that maturity has come the realization that we are, at least for now, alone.
 In that loneliness, it falls to us to shine as brightly as the stars from which we came.

 |